Sunday, October 15th, 2017

 Sunday Night Bible Study (6 PM)

 We are continuing our study through the great historic creeds and confessions of the church.
-This Sunday night we will mark the start of a brief study through one of the more important but somewhat lesser known creedal statements – the Creed of Chalcedon (also known as the Chalcedonian Definition).
+This Sunday night we will mark the start of a lengthy study through the Belgic Confession!

 We hope that you will join us for this helpful and informative study.
 Bring your Bible, bring your questions, and feel free to bring a friend!